-DAINBRIDGE NICHOLSON FINANCIAL SERVICES George Nicholson, B.Com,CA
+DAINBRIDGE NICHOLSON FINANCIAL SERVICES

+George Nicholson, B.Com, CA

 Phone 5175 0001

 Tax (Individuals Companies Trusts Primary Producers)

-Bookkeeping and BAS services
+- Bookkeeping and BAS services

+9 Church Street, Traralgon

 Email: kim.dainbridge@bigpond.com

-CHURCHILL & DISTRICT NEWS

-"Connecting Your Community
+"Connecting Your Community"

 Churchill & District News is a community newspaper staffed by volunteers.

-,

 The Team

+Layout:

 Team Leader/Secretary: Ruth Place

 Minutes Secretary: Barbara Cheetham

 Treasurer: Ruth Courtis

 Assistant Treasurer: Delma Hodges

-Editor: Carol Scott
+Assistant Treasurer: Delma Hodges Editor: Carol Scott

 Advertising: Ruth Place, Amy Down,

-Shelly MacDonald,

-Marion Ireland.

-Layout: Allan Larkin
+Shelly MacDonald, Marion Ireland.
+Allan Larkin

 Production: Tracey Burr, Carol Scott,

 Ruth Place, Allan Larkin

 Proof Readers: Ruth Place,

-Shelly MacDonald,

-Gary Weston,

-Geraldine Larkin,

-Carol Scott,
+Shelly MacDonald, Gary Weston, Geraldine Larkin, Carol Scott,

 Delma Hodges

 Team Members: Bronte Hills-Harland

-Charlie Rawlinson,

-Barbara Cheetham,
+Charlie Rawlinson, Barbara Cheetham,

 Webpage: Sam Gillett

 www.cdnews.com.au

 Facebook page: Glenys Falk-Horsey

 Amy Down

-Churchill & District News
+The deadline for the submission of articles and advertisements for the March 2017 edition is February 25, 2017

 Contributions

-The deadline for the submission of articles and advertisements for the March 2017 edition is February 25, 2017

 EDITORIAL

 Articles for publication and Letters to the Editor can be sent to:

 Churchill & District News

 PO Box 234, Churchill, 3842

 Or Email: cdneditorial@aussiebb.com.au

 All articles must be submitted by the 25th of each month for publication in the next issue.

+Articles can be left in our Drop Off Boxes Located at: Churchill Post Office, Co-Operating Church, Williams Avenue and The Churchill Hub

+ADVERTISING

-Articles can be left in our Drop Off Boxes Located at: Churchill Post Office, Co-Operating Church, Williams Avenue and The Churchill Hub ADVERTISING Advertising enquiries can be addressed to: Ruth Place or Allan Larkin Churchill & District News PO Box 234, Churchill, 3842 or email: cdnadvertising@aussiebb.com.au 03 5122 1961 Telephone: Ruth Allan 0427 372 517 Disclaimer The Churchill & District News wishes to advise that the views or remarks expressed in this publication are not necessarily the views of the Editor or the Management Team and no endorsement of service is implied by the listing of advertisers, sponsors or contributors.
+Advertising enquiries can be addressed to: Ruth Place or Allan Larkin

+Churchill & District News

+PO Box 234, Churchill, 3842 or email:

+cdnadvertising@aussiebb.com.au Telephone: Ruth 03 5122 1961 Allan 0427 372 517 Disclaimer The Churchill & District News wishes to advise that the views or remarks expressed in this publication are not necessarily the views of the Editor or the Management Team and no endorsement of service is implied by the listing of advertisers, sponsors or contributors.
 CHURCHILL & DISTRICT NEWS IS PRODUCED UNDER THE DIRECTION AND CONTROL OF THE CO-OPERATING CHURCHES OF CHURCHILL.
-THE CO-OPERATION IS MADE UP OF THE ANGLICAN, UNITING AND CHURCHES OF CHRIST We acknowledge the support of engie Churchill food outlets encouraged to switch to healthier cooking oils assess the types of oil you are Community Latrobe Health Service is committed to improving the health of the local community.
+THE CO-OPERATION IS MADE UP OF THE ANGLICAN, UNITING AND CHURCHES OF CHRIST We acknowledge the support of

+Churchill food outlets encouraged to switch to healthier cooking oils Latrobe Community Health Service is committed to improving the health of the local community.
 One way they are doing this is through the Healthier Oils Program.
 There are different kinds of oils that restaurants can use to cook food.
 Some are high in saturated and trans fats, which are bad for you.
 These fats increase your risk of a stroke or heart disease.
 There are other, healthier oils available.

-The Healthier Oils Program helps local food outlets switch to healthier cooking oils.
-This reduces the March 4, 2017.
+The Healthier Oils

+Program helps local food

+outlets switch to healthier

+cooking oils.
+This reduces the

+amount of saturated fat and trans fat in their meals.